tigera-cs/quickstart-self-service/modules/validate-security-policies.md

 ### Evaluate Kibana Flow Logs for `Pass: Any Protocol` Egress Rule

-Apply the below filter to Kibana to filter flows matching the `Pass: Any Protocol` ingress rule.
+Apply the below filter to Kibana to filter flows matching the `Pass: Any Protocol` egress rule.
 The presence of flows indicate that traffic does match the rule.

 > `reporter: "src" and policies:{all_policies:*tenant-2-pass-all|pass|2*}`